samfydega/CardanoBlacklistChromeExtension/README.md

-# EthereumBlacklistChromeExtension
+# CardanoBlacklistChromeExtension
-Cross-reference a blacklist of Ethereum addresses before sending Ether!
+Cross-reference a blacklist of Cardano addresses before sending Ada!